How to Stop Lying to Yourself and Become Better Every Day

 So, my friends, let's talk about how not to let society confuse your true self.
 We all know that modern society is an incredible factory of illusions and deceit.
 It literally screams into your ears: "You must be successful!", "You must be rich!", "You must have a million followers on Instagram!"
 And here you are, a poor, naive individual, frantically trying to meet these standards.

 But you know what?
 Here's a little secret: competing with society is like trying to win a race against the shadow of your own car.
 Why bother?
 Why not compete with the only competitor that truly matters—yourself?
-And here's the key point: a race winner doesn't compete with the person ahead; they compete against their own best result.
+And here's the key point: a race winner doesn't compete with the person ahead, they compete against their own best result.
 Because that's the only way to truly become better.

 So why should you build your plans and goals based on your own desires and needs, rather than what society dictates?
 For starters, your desires are among the few things in this world that truly belong to you.
-Your dreams and aspirations are unique; they are shaped by your experiences and values.
+Your dreams and aspirations are unique, they are shaped by your experiences and values.

 Take a moment to think about your life: how many times have you done something just because others expected it of you?
 How many times have you chased after someone else's goals and forgotten your own?
 Put a sarcastic smile on your face and ask yourself, "What have I achieved?"
 Chances are, it's far from all the great and significant things you could have accomplished.